eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

 done, they just talk to the AIs directly.

 So the permanent overclass is materially unnecessary at best, and at worst, they are an obstacle to the state getting what it wants.
-Now, you might object, that the rich won't let themselves be expropriated because they already control the state.
+Now, you might object that the rich won't let themselves be expropriated because they already control the state.
 And this is the crux of our disagreement: [the rich just don't have that much political power][materialism].
 And I probably won't convince you in one